dev-preetamraj/fastapi-grafana/README.md

 ## FastAPI Grafana

-A FastAPI application for Grafana.
+A FastAPI application for Grafana Observability.